leehaesung/SmartGasValveForSafety_NodeRED/README.md

-# Smart Gas Valve For Security By NodeRED, MQTT v3.1
+# Smart Gas Valve For Safety By NodeRED, MQTT v3.1

 ***